-Solar Pioneer’s More Accessible Car
+Solar Pioneer’s Accessible Car: the Lightyear 2

 We’ve reported here on GreenCars about the Lightyear 0, a remarkable solar-powered electric car that could go months without needing a charge depending on how much you drive it.
 It’s an amazing technical achievement, but is also being built in very limited numbers at a very high price point.
 Now, the Dutch company behind the Lightyear 0 has opened the waiting list for its second model, the Lightyear 2, with an estimated price point below 40,000 Euros.